Executive Productivity

 • Calendar preview with attendee backgrounds pulled from LinkedIn and your CRM, plus relevant notes from previous meetings

-• Overnight email summary prioritized by sender importance and urgency signals, with draft replies for routine messages
+• Overnight email summary prioritized by sender importance and urgency signals, with draft replies ready for routine messages

 • Slack digest filtered to channels and threads where you’re mentioned or where decisions are pending